-Spouses of full-time American and other international students may be able to accept employment in the general labour market if they obtain an employment authorization.
+Spouses of full-time international students (including U.S.) may be able to accept employment in the general labour market if they obtain an employment authorization.
 Applications for employment authorizations may be obtained from Immigration Canada at point of entry.
 Spouses who are full-time students are not eligible for employment in the general labour market.